unh-comp-698-systems-software/notes/ansible/README.md

 Points:

-* Staging and production contaners are running `release-#.#.#` versions of your docker image
+* Staging and production containers are running `release-#.#.#` versions of your docker image
 * Production instance is the version with just the main page containing the text "UNH698 Website"
-* Staging instace is a version containing the main page and topic subpage.
+* Staging instance is a version containing the main page and topic subpage.
 * Production instance is available on the host's port 8080
 * Staging instance is available on the host's port 8081
 * Style point if the staging instance uses a framework such as bootstrap, or jinja2 templating.